Molagg92/CapstonePage/README.md

 `7:30` : watching youtube videos / reading along. been kind of a slow morning.
 My head is filled with rage.

 `8:08` : still researching, wanted to check in.
-I might go grab som breakfast real quick.dispite the rage, I am still just a rat in a cage.
+I might go grab som breakfast real quick.

+`9:01` : still researching.